GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 - UAP is a **real category of anomalies** in air, sea, space, and land domains.
 - The overwhelming majority of investigated cases resolve into **mundane explanations** (balloons, drones, aircraft, astronomical objects, sensor artifacts).
 - A small residue remains unexplained, but mostly because the **data quality is poor**, not because physics is broken.
 - No government or major scientific body has found **verifiable evidence of extraterrestrial vehicles or recovered alien technology**.
-In fact, recent reviews go out of their way to say so explicitly. :contentReference[oaicite:0]{index=0}
+Recent reviews go out of their way to say so explicitly.
-- At the same time, we have growing evidence that UFO/UAP narratives have **repeatedly been entangled with secrecy, disinformation, and sensitive military programs**, especially during the Cold War. :contentReference[oaicite:1]{index=1}
+- At the same time, there is a long, documented history of UFO/UAP narratives being **entangled with secrecy, disinformation, and sensitive military programs**, especially during the Cold War.

 From a HybridSec vantage point, UAP is best understood as **a hybrid threat surface**: